Energy conversion from heat to electricity by highly reversible phase-transforming ferroelectrics: Material development

-Considering all aforementioned factors for material development, we select three dopants Ca, Zr, Ce to develop Barium Titanate based ferroelectrics, named as tridoped BT.
-We fixed Ca addition at 5 at.\% to ensure a reversible tetragonal (ferroelectric) to cubic (paraelectric) transformation below 120$^\circ$C \cite{liu2015BCZT, coondoo2021}.
-Addition of Zr increases the polarization jump across the phase transformation.\cite{zhang2019power,wegner2020} Slightly doping Ce to lead-free Barium Titanate system has shown prominent leakage prevention in experiments.\cite{wang2005leak} Tuning compositions of the dopants Zr and Ce within the range of 0.1 at.\% $\sim 1$ at.\% slightly adjusts the lattice parameters to satisfy the compatibility condition $\lambda_2 = 1$.
-A series of Ba$_{0.95}$Ca$_{0.05}$Ti$_{1-x-y}$Zr$_{x}$Ce$_{y}$O$_3$ oxides were synthesized by solid-state reaction and densification process to obtain homogeneous polycrystalline rods of high density (Methods).
-Fig. \ref{fig:thermodynamic} (a) and (b) show the temperature dependent spontaneous polarization and corresponding $|dP/dT|$ of five compositions, labeled as ``Zr$x$ Ce$y$'' for $(x, y) = (0.005, 0.005)$, $(0.001, 0.005)$, $(0.01, 0.005)$, $(0.01, 0.01)$ and $(0.01, 0.001)$.
-Their chemical homogeneity were examined by Energy-dispersive X-ray Spectroscopy (EDS) analysis.
-The variation of doping elements Ca, Zr and Ce is sufficiently small with respect to their mean values (Fig. S4).
-All of the tridoped BT show large $\pjump$ and steep $dP/dT$ slope within 100 to 120$^\circ$C, among which the Zr0.005 Ce0.005 specimen gives the largest $\pjump = 7.58\mu$C/cm$^2$ and $\kappa = 1.31\mu$C/cm$^{2}$K. The thermal analysis by DSC in Fig. \ref{fig:thermodynamic}(c) reaffirms that they all undergo first-order phase transformations as big peaks of the heat flow are detected during heating and cooling through the transformation temperatures.
-Table \ref{tab:fom} summarizes the pyroelectric properties and FOM defined in Eq. \ref{eq:fom} for these five samples compared with typical ferroelectric poly/single crystals reported in literature.
+All of the tridoped BT show large $\pjump$ and steep $dP/dT$ slope within 100 to 120$^\circ$C, among which the Zr0.005 Ce0.005 specimen gives the largest $\pjump = 7.58\mu$C/cm$^2$ and $\kappa = 1.31\mu$C/cm$^{2}$K. The thermal analysis was conducted by differential scanning calorimetry (DSC) using TA Instruments DSC-250 in Figure \ref{fig:ferro}(c).
+The result reaffirms that they all undergo first-order phase transformations as big peaks of the heat flow are detected during heating and cooling through the transformation temperatures.
+Table \ref{tab:fom} summarizes the ferroelectric properties and FOM defined in Eq. \eqref{eq:fom} for these five samples compared with typical ferroelectric poly/single crystals reported in literature.
 Among them, Zr0.005 Ce0.005 gives the largest FOM, that is 1.52 $\mu$C$^2$/JcmK in polycrystal and 3.55 $\mu$C$^2$/JcmK in single crystal.